Sara-Sundin/My-Portfolio---Project-1/README.md

 ***User Story 4* (must-have)**

-As a mobile user, I want to navigate the website easily on my device so that I can view content without unnecessary zooming or scrolling.
+As a user, I want to navigate the website easily on my device so that I can view content without unnecessary zooming or scrolling.

 Acceptance Criteria
 - The website layout adjusts seamlessly for mobile, tablet, and desktop devices.
 - Navigation links remain accessible and functional on all screen sizes.

 Tasks
-- Use responsive design principles (e.g., media queries).
+- Use responsive design principles (media queries).
 - Test the layout on various devices and screen resolutions.
-- Ensure touch-friendly navigation for mobile users.

 ***User Story 5* (could-have)**